zengzzzzz/golang-trending-archive/README.md

 * 【2024-06-01】[mustafaaljadery / llama3v](https://github.com/mustafaaljadery/llama3v) - A SOTA vision model built on top of llama3 8B.
 ## Python

+* 【2024-06-23】[saltstack / salt](https://github.com/saltstack/salt) - Software to automate the management and configuration of any infrastructure or application at scale.
+Get access to the Salt software package repository here:
 * 【2024-06-22】[encode / django-rest-framework](https://github.com/encode/django-rest-framework) - Web APIs for Django. 🎸
 * 【2024-06-22】[zilliztech / GPTCache](https://github.com/zilliztech/GPTCache) - Semantic cache for LLMs.
 Fully integrated with LangChain and llama_index.
 * 【2024-06-22】[DigitalPhonetics / IMS-Toucan](https://github.com/DigitalPhonetics/IMS-Toucan) - Multilingual and Controllable Text-to-Speech Toolkit of the Speech and Language Technologies Group at the University of Stuttgart.